-The parties affected by this application are consumers, government, producers, food manufacturers and importers of primary produce and foods into Australia.
-In considering these proposed MRLs, it should be noted that they are both at the LOQ.
-This means that detectable residues of these antibiotics should not occur and the only benefit of including these proposed MRLs is to allow for the possibility that improved analytical methods may have a lower LOQ in the future.
+The parties affected by this application are consumers, government, producers, food manufacturers and consumers of primary produce and foods into Australia.
+In considering these proposed MRLs, it should be noted that all the MRLs for cephapirin in cattle products and the MRL for semduramicin in chicken meat are at the LOQ.